SvenRosvall/AutoLdrSpotDetector/docs/Design.md

 one child class for each detector algorithm.
 The LDR class also consists of a base class that holds information about the LDR and one child class for each detector algorithm that holds data needed for that algorithm.
+There is also a StateDecider class that decides when an LDR shall change state.
+The StateDecider class is a base class and a number of child classes implement different decider algorithms.

 A class diagram is shown below where the base classes are shown at the top and child classes for one of the detector algorithms below.